TNolan01/weather/README.md

 <p>Image of the pop up box.</p>
 <img title="header" alt="image of web page header" src="readme/intro_box.png">
 <br>
 The index.html pages also contains a span element below the page logo, this displays the date and time for which the data displayed was last updated.
-This date and time is retrieved along with the weather data via the [getWeather.js](#getWeather) JavaScript.
+This date and time are retrieved along with the weather data via the [getWeather.js](#getWeather) JavaScript.

 <img title="header" alt="image of web page header" src="readme/time_date.png">
 <br>